KliemannNoah/MadisonCStar/README.md

 # Areas of Futre Improvement

 ### Planned
--Multi-Thread HTTP Requests to speed up performance -Modularize some function methods to make it easier to run without needing to run the whole script -Better comments are needed in order to pass on this script to new users -Find a way to create a historical set of CSV files to look at past information -Extract and manipulate previous season ranks from OP.GG for after rank reset -Modularize ouput to allow users to only export columns they want to see -Save the team data continuously encase of failover
+- Multi-Thread HTTP Requests to speed up performance
+- Modularize some function methods to make it easier to run without needing to run the whole script
+- Better comments are needed in order to pass on this script to new users
+- Find a way to create a historical set of CSV files to look at past information
+- Extract and manipulate previous season ranks from OP.GG for after rank reset
+- Modularize ouput to allow users to only export columns they want to see
+- Save the team data continuously encase of failover

 ### Stretch Goals
--Include Visualization Metrics into the site for apperance purposes -Possibly change data structures to dict of dicts instead of dict with a list -Create documentation on how to do some of the website parsing work from scratch incase of CSL changes -Find a way to replicate this for playoffs
+- Include Visualization Metrics into the site for apperance purposes
+- Possibly change data structures to dict of dicts instead of dict with a list
+- Create documentation on how to do some of the website parsing work from scratch incase of CSL changes
+- Find a way to replicate this for playoffs